disinformationalist/Minirt/README.md

 And makes larger scenes like the sphereflake(4187 spheres), seen in some images below, possible in minutes at 100 samples per pixel and only 4 threads.

-## Controls and Documentation
+## Controls

 Click thumbs to view full size.

+The scene opens with the initial .rt file, and is modified using the GUI and/or keyhooks.
+F4 opens/closes the GUI, F2 opens the keyhook guide, and F5 the GUI guide.

-The GUI opens into the top left corner panel as in the first image, the next three images show some of the other gui screens that can be accessed.
+The GUI opens into the top left corner panel as in the first image, the next three images show some of the other GUI screens that can be accessed.

 <a href="readme_imgs/custom.png">